ltelab/disdrodb/CONTRIBUTING.rst

 | `Codespell  <https://github.com/codespell-project/codespell>`__                               | Spelling checker                                                 | 👍         | 👍    |
 +-----------------------------------------------------------------------------------------------+------------------------------------------------------------------+------------+-------+

-The versions of the software used in the pre-commit hooks is specified in the `.pre-commit-config.yaml <https://github.com/ltelab/disdrodb/blob/main/.pre-commit-config.yaml>`__ file.
+The versions of the software used in the pre-commit hooks are specified in the `.pre-commit-config.yaml <https://github.com/ltelab/disdrodb/blob/main/.pre-commit-config.yaml>`__ file.
-This file serves as a configuration guide, ensuring that the hooks are executed with the correct versions of each tool, thereby maintaining consistency and reliability in the code quality checks.
+This file serves as a configuration guide, ensuring that the hooks are executed with the correct versions of each tool, thereby maintaining consistency and reliability in code quality checks.

-If a commit is blocked due to these checks, you can manually correct the issues by running locally the appropriate tool: ``black .`` for Black, ``ruff check .`` for Ruff, or ``codespell`` for Codespell.
+If a commit is blocked due to these checks, you can manually correct the issues by running the appropriate tool locally: ``black .`` for Black, ``ruff check .`` for Ruff, or ``codespell`` for Codespell.
-Alternatively, you can use the ``pre-commit run --all-files`` command to attempt automatic corrections of all formatting errors across all files.
+Alternatively, use the ``pre-commit run --all-files`` command to attempt automatic corrections of all formatting errors across all files.

 The Continuous Integration (CI) tools integrated within GitHub employ the same pre-commit hooks to consistently uphold code quality for every Pull Request.